Local Regulations

 City Requirements

-- Permits for Renovations: Any renovation or major repair work must be approved with a city permit prior to commencement.
+- Permits for Renovations: Any renovations or significant preservation work must be approved through city permits.

 State Requirements